-- Vortex is already one of the buzzwords of 2014.
+- Vortex is becoming a regular part of our vocabulary.
 Author and raconteur Garrison Keillor wrote in an essay in The Telegraph, “We also have the word “vortex” in our immediate vocabulary to express “inexorable downwardness” which is useful in explaining to the children, for example, why we cannot leave the lights burning in every room of the house all night long.
 The nation is in an energy vortex.
 Our family might be in a cash-flow vortex.”

 Actually, a vortex is simply a whirling mass of stuff—water, freezing air, fire, feelings, energy.
 It draws in everything around it.
 It irresistibly engulfs.
 And then it concentrates.
 So sitting and meditating in a warm, fuzzy vortex, you can feel energized, at peace, a sense of clarity.
 I don’t advise sitting in a polar vortex.

 To read more about vortexes (not polar ones), check out Down Dog Diary.